vyp/dots/docs/installation.md

         $ cd ~/etsi
         $ ./bootstrap

-9. (Optional) Download the AUR:

-        $ mkdir ~/dl
-        $ cd ~/dl
-        $ git clone --depth=1 git://pkgbuild.com/aur-mirror.git

-10. Install packages (all the programs you want, including from the AUR and whatever other sources...).
+9. Install packages (all the programs you want, including from the AUR and whatever other sources...).

-11. Assuming `zsh` was installed in step 10:
+10. Assuming `zsh` was installed in step 9:

         $ chsh -s $(which zsh)

-12. Log out and log back in to load zsh:
+11. Log out and log back in to load zsh:

         # From the tty:
         $ exit

         # And obviously enter username and password as usual.

-13.     $ cd ~/etsi
+12.     $ cd ~/etsi
         $ antigen restore zsh-plugins-snapshot
         $ ./vim-plugins-snapshot
         $ cd ~

-14. Copy over personal files and/or font files.
+13. Copy over personal files and/or font files.

-15.     $ startx
+14.     $ startx

-16.     $ firefox
+15.     $ firefox

-17. Install any/all Firefox addons you want.
+16. Install any/all Firefox addons you want.

-18. Step 16 will create a profile directory under `~/.mozilla/firefox/` in the form of `########.default` where the `#`'s are (seemingly) random letters and/or numbers.
+17. Step 15 will create a profile directory under `~/.mozilla/firefox/` in the form of `########.default` where the `#`'s are (seemingly) random letters and/or numbers.
 Now the rest of the Firefox configuration files can be
     installed: